RosevearCreations/yw/PROJECT_STATE.md

 # Current Project Phase

-The system is currently in the **functional development stage**.
+The system is currently in the **active functional development and refactor stage**.

-Core features are implemented and the architecture is stable, but the system still requires final testing and some usability improvements.
+Core features are present and working in principle, but the frontend is in the middle of a structured cleanup and modularization pass.

-The backend architecture, authentication system, database structure, and Edge Functions are all established.
+The backend architecture, authentication foundation, database structure, storage usage, and Edge Function pattern are established.

+The current work is focused on improving maintainability, stabilizing authentication, and continuing the Admin Dashboard UI.

 ---------------------------------------------------------------------